Installation

 make all

-You need to put the absolute paths to the folders Python
+need to put the absolute paths to the folders Python and x86_64

-, so Python can find Asap.
-Note that the folder named
+on your PYTHONPATH, so Python can find Asap.
+(Note that the folder named

 For more information, please read the Installing Asap with a Makefile.